Zebebles/discordjs-bot-framework/README.md

 ### Methods and Properties

  ***(note: all of the methods/properties attatched to client can be called from anything that links to client in the discord.js library)***

+`Client.getArgs(message)` : gets any arguments after the command in a message

 `Client.findUser(message)` : finds a user based on an @mention or a username